electricjones/long-haul/_posts/2018-08-10-my-coursework.md

 # My Journey
 > "Life is a journey, not a destination.” - Ralph Waldo Emerson

-Not a big fan of Emerson, but it's a great quote.
+I'm not a big fan of Emerson, but it's a great quote.
 And -- when you're staring down the business of a Ph.D. -- that journey feels like it's going to take forever.

 This post is an almost-diary about my coursework in pursuit of a Ph.D. in Computer Software.